What is an In-Kind Donation? (+ How Nonprofits Can Manage Them)

 Although in-kind donations may seem simplistic and easy to understand, various scenarios complicate the in-kind donation process.
 Before we get to those scenarios, let’s talk about the pros and cons.

-The Pros and Cons of In-Kind Donations
+What are the Pros and Cons of In-Kind Donations for Nonprofits?

 In many situations, in-kind donations can present a mutually beneficial arrangement between donors and donees.
 However, there are scenarios in which in-kind donations can create problems for those who receive them.